muan/site/_posts/2014-07-01-hubberversary.md

 But, I am all good now.

 In this past year I have also heard so many praises and kind words from coworkers who I didn't even know or may have never worked with.
-They made me realised that I can really contribute, and the work I do is appreciated.
+They made me realise that I can really contribute, and the work I do is appreciated.
 So much so that they may *hear* about my work without having seeing it themselves.

 And the people I work closely with, they make me feel fortunate each day, for that I get to work with and learn from them, these genuinely nice and super talented individuals, who blow my mind all the time.